-Principals in Washington state can take an active role in the political process by joining AWSP's political action committee or PAC, the Washington School Principals Legislative Effectiveness Association.
+School leaders in Washington state can take an active role in the political process by joining AWSP's Political Action Committee (PAC), the Washington School Principals Legislative Effectiveness Association.
 AWSP-WSPLEA raises and spends money to support candidates and issues that are important to the principalship and to education.
 It is entirely funded by member donations.
 No AWSP dues are used to support AWSP-WSPLEA activities.
-AWSP has 3,513 active members, yet only about 206 are members of the PAC.
+AWSP has 3,583 active members, yet only about 160 are members of the PAC.
 We need your help to stay on top of education issues at the state and federal levels.
-Join today!
+JOIN TODAY!